AdressaAgne/Bachelor-Smajobbsentralen/README.md

 ```
 the constructor takes one parameter that is the database class, where you can access the db.

+## Golbal controller

+If You have functions you need to use on many or all pages you can add a GlobalController.php in the Controllers folder, access it on all pages with {{$global}}

 ## Theme Migration